Things appear to be looking up for Realty Income Corporation (O)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 2.98% gain in the last 1 month and extending the period to 3 months gives it a -0.18%, and is 2.83% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.97% over the week and 1.85% over the month.
+The stock witnessed a -1.09% loss in the last 1 month and extending the period to 3 months gives it a -6.29%, and is -3.91% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.29% over the week and 2.04% over the month.

 Realty Income Corporation (O) Analyst Forecasts